Why Does My Cat Lick My Face When I Am Sleeping?

 See files for Cats

 Cats are instinctively self-cleaning/grooming animals.
-These cleaning behaviors root from its time of birth.
-Kittens, for example, are cleaned by their mothers from the day they are born.
-They are in fact cleaned until approximately three weeks of age until they can start defecating themselves.
+These cleaning behaviors stem from immediately after birth.
+Mother cats clean their kittens from the moment they are born.
+Doing so has many functions.
+It removes the effluence which accompanies labor, it keeps them clean, it stimulates defecation and it keeps them warm.
+They are cleaned until approximately three weeks of age until the kittens can start defecating themselves.

-The hygiene maintained by a mother with her young, reinforces the social and family bond between these animals.
+The hygiene maintenance by a mother with her young also reinforces the social and family bond between these animals.
 This is a behavior which is maintained throughout their lives.
-We will also notice this behavior in cats that live together, regardless of age.
+We will also notice this behavior in cats that live in a home together, regardless of age.

 This preening explains why our cat licks our face when we sleep, it is a habitual act for these animals.
-This behavior signifies that our cat considers us family and that, as such, it will takes care of us by maintaining our hygiene and reinforcing our bond.
+This behavior signifies that our cat considers us part of their family.
+As such, they want us to be well and will take care of us by maintaining our hygiene and reinforcing our bond.

 Preening of humans

 Now that we understand the idea of preening we can elaborate on this concept.
-First of all, we must remember that for cats, humans are a kind of ‘big cat’ that gives them the care that their mother offered them when they were kittens.
+First of all, we must remember that, for cats, humans are a kind of ‘big cat’ that gives them the care their mother offered them when they were kittens.

-However old or independent a cat may seem, due to the domestication process on which our relationship with our feline is based, in our presence our cat will take on the role of its kitten-self.
+However old or independent a cat may seem, due to the domestication process on which the relationship with our feline is based, they are essentially eternal kittens.
 When our cat wants to groom us, they will find a problem of height difference.
 That is why cats often rub against our legs or jump towards us, they are trying to get closer to our face.
-If we are asleep, cats will take the opportunity and feel incited to lick our face as we are experiencing a moment of relaxation, which is what cats are accustomed to during grooming.
+If we are asleep, cats will take the opportunity and feel incited to lick our face as we are experiencing a moment of relaxation, something to which cats are accustomed during grooming.

 If you want to read similar articles to Why Does My Cat Lick My Face When I Am Sleeping?, we recommend you visit our Facts about the animal kingdom category.